 This booklet will concentrate on two types of income relevant to authors and freelance journalists.
 The first type is income from an employment or office such as an employee of a newspaper.
 This type of income is known as ‘earnings from employment’, and is colloquially known as ‘Schedule E’ income.

-The second type is income of self-employed people which is referred to as ‘trading income’.
+The second type is the income of self-employed people which is referred to as ‘trading income’.

 § The amount of income tax deducted from your salary is calculated by using your PAYE Coding Notice, which adjusts the level of tax paid for any benefits you may receive, higher rate tax due on other income you receive, and any relief for deductions (e.g. making pension payments).